What does it say that Ron Paul enjoyed a bigger audience than anyone else at CPAC?

 The situation at CPAC is a perfect mirror for the question everyone is asking: what the heck is going on with the GOP?

 "I am the Republican Senator from Massachusetts," said Scott Brown, in a surprise appearance yesterday.
-"Let me say that again: I am the
+"Let me say that again: I am the Republican Senator from Massachusetts."

 If CPAC was held in mid-January before the election, Brown wouldn't have said that.
 Identifying with hard-core, CPAC Republicanism would've been the quickest way to make his Senate bid a failure.
 Brown's moderate appeal won because it stayed undercover, with secret help from the National Republican Campaign Committee.
 Being a "real conservative" was the antithesis campaign strategy.